opencv/opencv/samples/clojure/simple-sample/README.md

 6 directories, 6 files
 ```

-We need do add the two `opencv` artifacts as dependencies of the newly
+We need to add the two `opencv` artifacts as dependencies of the newly
 created project.
 Open the `project.clj` and modify its dependencies
 section as follows: